teamdeeson/warden/README.md

 To update Warden with the latest information for the sites and from Drupal.org, the following script will need to be run:

-    ./scripts/run-updates.sh
+    ./scripts/cron.sh @ENV [new]

 This will perform a full update of all the sites registered with Warden.

-There is an additional parameter that can be passed to this script which will only update the sites that are in a 'pending' state.
+@ENV is the environment to run cron on (e.g. @dev, @test or @prod)

-    ./scripts/run-updates.sh new
+The new parameter can be passed to this script which will only tell Warden to only update the sites that are in a 'pending' state.

 Cron Scripts
 ------------